Stephen Furst, Flounder in ‘Animal House,’ dies at 63

-LOS ANGELES (AP) — The family of Stephen Furst says the “Animal House” actor has died.

-Nathan Furst said Saturday that his father died of complications from diabetes.
+LOS ANGELES (AP) — Stephen Furst, who played naive fraternity pledge Flounder in the hit movie “Animal House,” has died of complications from diabetes, his family said Saturday.
+Furst was 63.

-Stephen Furst was 63.
-He died Friday at his home in Moorpark, California, north of Los Angeles.
+Furst died Friday at his home in Moorpark, California, north of Los Angeles, said his son, Nathan Furst.

-Furst played the character Kent “Flounder” Dorfman in the 1978 hit movie “Animal House.”
-Furst also appeared in a number of TV shows, including “St. Elsewhere” and “Babylon 5.”
+Furst played Kent “Flounder” Dorfman in the 1978 film that also starred John Belushi.
+It was Belushi’s character, Blutarsky, who drew Flounder into a prank that went terribly wrong and ended up with the frantic Flounder shooting a gun loaded with blanks into a ceiling, frightening a horse so much that it died of a heart attack.

+Furst’s long list of credits included the 1980s medical drama “St. Elsewhere,” on which he played Dr. Elliot Axelrod.
+He played Vir Coto and was an occasional director on the 1990s sci-fi series “Babylon 5.”

 Most Read Stories

-Note: This story has been corrected to say that Stephen Furst’s character in “Animal House” shot a gun loaded with blanks into a ceiling, frightening a horse so much that it died of a heart attack.
-His character did not shoot the horse.